 While it’s true that Collies are high-energy dogs who shed a lot and like (read: love) to bark, they can be a surprisingly good choice for first-time pet parents.
 Collies usually get along well with other pets and children, are easy to train and are adaptable to many different lifestyles.
 Plus, they want to take care of you as much as you care for them.

 - Collie Eye Anomaly: Collie eye anomaly is an inherited ocular disease in Collies and similar breeds that can result in blindness.
-It’s caused by a gene mutation that creates a deformity in the eye’s blood vessels.
-It can be diagnosed with a physical exam when your Collie puppy is as young as 6 to 8 weeks old.
+It’s caused by a genetic mutation that creates a deformity in the eye’s blood vessels during development.
+A board-certified veterinary ophthalmologist may be able to diagnose this condition when a Collie puppy is as young as 6-8 weeks old.
 There is also a genetic test for the disease.
-There is no real cure for Collie eye anomaly, but some treatments can help reduce the symptoms.
-Purchasing a Collie from a reputable breeder who performs health testing on their breeding stock greatly decreases the chance of purchasing a puppy with this problem.
-Collie eye anomaly affects a large population of Collies, but many dogs affected by it lead long, happy lives.
+There is no cure for Collie eye anomaly, but some treatments can help reduce the symptoms.

 - Skin Problems: Collies also have the potential to develop several severe immune-mediated skin diseases, including dermatomyositis and pemphigus foliaceus.
 Dermatomyositis is an inflammatory condition that is inherited.
 Medication can be used to treat the symptoms, but there is no cure.
-Pemphigus foliaceus usually shows up when the dog is 4 years old and causes hair loss and crusty skin, most often on the top of the nose or inside the ear flaps.
+Pemphigus foliaceus typically occurs in middle-age and causes hair loss and crusty skin, most often on the top of the nose or inside the ear flaps.
 There is no cure, but it can be treated with corticosteroids or other immunosuppressants.
-As with the Collie eye anomaly, the best prevention for these skin issues is to purchase a puppy from a reputable breeder—one who strives to breed away from these issues.

-- Hip Dysplasia: Some Collies may be at risk for developing hip dysplasia, a condition in which the hip joint isn’t formed properly and is common in larger dog breeds.
-The condition results in pain (sometimes severe) and lameness.
-Fortunately, hip dysplasia occurs in less than three percent of the Collie population, and treatments are available to those dogs who do experience it.
-Although the severity can vary, treatments like pain relievers, physical therapy or surgery are often prescribed.
+- Hip Dysplasia: Some Collies may be at risk for developing hip dysplasia, a condition in which the hip joint isn’t formed properly.
+The condition results in looseness of the joint, leading to pain (sometimes severe) and lameness.
+Fortunately, hip dysplasia occurs in less than 3 percent of the Collie population, and treatments are available to those dogs who do experience it.
+Although the severity can vary, treatments such as pain relievers, physical therapy or surgery are often prescribed.

 Collies originally came from Scotland, where they were used for centuries to herd sheep on working farms.
 Their kind personalities, herding skills and devotion to family were highly valued.
 But after Queen Victoria took notice of the breed in the 1860s, it achieved more widespread recognition, and the dogs quickly went from working stiffs to highly prized escorts of the rich and famous.